intel/ittapi/python/README.md

 # ittapi

 ittapi is a Python binding to Intel Instrumentation and Tracing Technology (ITT) API.
 It provides a convenient way to mark up the Python code for further performance analysis using performance analyzers from Intel like Intel VTune or others.

+The ittapi package has following modules:
-ittapi supports following ITT APIs:
+- ittapi module - The module consists of main ITT APIs and supports following ITT APIs:

        - Collection Control API
        - Domain API
        - Event API
        - Id API
        - String Handle API
        - Task API
        - Thread Naming API

+- ittapi.compat module : The module is a wrapper to an earlier implementation of ITT API: (https://github.com/oleksandr-pavlyk/itt-python/tree/master).
+The idea is to allow users to effortlessly migrate to this new package without losing any existing functionality.
+The module is a wrapper to following ITT APIs:

+       - Collection Control API
+       - Domain API
+       - Task API
+       - Process Trace Region API

 ## Usage

+### ittapi module

 The main goal of the project is to provide the ability to instrument a Python code using ITT API in the Pythonic way. ittapi provides wrappers that simplify markup of Python code.